ellisonbg/py4science/book/getting_started.rst

   Out[1]: 1267650600228229401496703205376L

-Getting help in ipython
+Getting help in IPython
 ------------------------

-There are lots of features in ipython to help you explore python objects you are working with.
-Often you get some object returned by numpy, scipy or matplotlib and you are not exactly sure what you have on your hands.
+There are lots of features in IPython to help you explore the Python objects you are working with.
+Often you are handed some object returned by a method call in numpy, scipy or matplotlib, and you are not exactly sure what you have on your hands.
 Your first three lines of defense are the ``type`` function, ``help`` and its IPython cousins ``?`` and ``??``, and TAB which shows you a list of available attributes and methods.
-Let's look at this in action for a basic string "somefile.dat" which is the name mythical file we plan to do some work on.
+Let's look at this in action for a basic string "somefile.dat" which is the name of a mythical file we plan to do some work on.

 .. ipython::